ansible/ansible/docs/docsite/rst/porting_guide_2.3.rst

 Deprecation notices
 -------------------

-Notice had been given that the following modules will be removed in Ansible 2.5, we suggest updating your Playbooks at your earliest convenience.
+The following modules will be removed in Ansible 2.5.
+Please update your playbooks accordingly.

 * :ref:`ec2_vpc <ec2_vpc>`
 * :ref:`cl_bond <cl_bond>`